 Gina studied with György Pauk at the Guildhall School of Music and Drama, London, and attended masterclasses with Sandor Vegh (at the Salzburg Mozarteum and at Prussia Cove in Cornwall), Dorothy DeLay, Andras Mihaly and Siegmund Nissel (from the Amadeus Quartet).
 While still a student, she was a prizewinner at the Royal Overseas League Music Competition in London and at the International Young Concert Artists’ Competition in Tunbridge Wells, where she has since returned to serve on the jury.

 For thirteen years Gina was the leader of the Sorrel Quartet, with whom she was frequently heard on BBC Radio Three.
 The quartet made twelve CDs for Chandos Records, of works by Britten, Mendelssohn, Schubert and the complete cycle of Shostakovich quartets.
 Their Elgar CD was chosen as one of Classic FM’s records of the year and was Editor’s Choice in Gramophone Magazine.
 The group also recorded John Pickard’s Quartets on the Dutton label.

 Gina McCormack is also well-known as a teacher, having spent 11 years as professor of Violin at Trinity Laban Conservatoire of Music and Dance (formerly Trinity College of Music) in London.
-She is currently teaching at the Royal Northern College of Music, Manchester, and the Royal Conservatoire of Scotland, Glasgow.
+She is currently teaching at the Royal Northern College of Music, Manchester and the Royal Conservatoire of Scotland, Glasgow.
 She also gives regular masterclasses both in the UK and at summer festivals abroad.
-This summer she is resident at the Orlando Festival in Holland, where she will be teaching and performing.